Comparing causal parameters with many treatments and positivity violations: Comparable and identifiable examples: trimmed and smooth trimmed treatment-specific means

-Properties~\ref{property:increase-a-conditional} and \ref{property:non-ab-equal} and the necessary positivity assumption in \eqref{eq:positivity-condition} suggest a strategy for constructing examples that are fair and identifiable.
-According to property~\ref{property:increase-a-conditional}, an intervention targeting treatment $a$ should increase the probability of receiving treatment $a$ and decrease the probability of receiving other treatments.
-According to property~\ref{property:non-ab-equal}, two interventions targeting treatments $a$ and $b$ should have the same interventional propensity score at all other treatments $c \notin \{a, b\}$.
-Finally, the positivity assumption suggests constructing interventions that only target the subset of subjects with a non-zero probability of receiving every treatment (the subjects in the trimmed set $C_V$, defined in \eqref{eq:trimmed-set}).
-With this intuition, we can construct a general shift intervention that satisfies properties~\ref{property:increase-a-conditional} and \ref{property:non-ab-equal} and yields an identifiable parameter under \eqref{eq:positivity-condition}.
+In the appendix, we develop a general framework for constructing dynamic stochastic interventions that satisfy the $V$-comparability criterion and yield identifiable parameters.
+The framework is based on two intuitive properties: (i) an intervention targeting treatment $a$ should increase the probability of receiving treatment $a$ and decrease the probability of receiving other treatments, and (ii) two interventions targeting different treatments should have the same interventional propensity score at all other non-target treatments.